ktaranov/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/testing_exceptions/index.md

 ---

 In the previous step we showed how to debug a problem.
-Let's show how to write a test that recreates the problem and ensures our Python code handles it correctly by using `pytest` exception assertions.
+Let's show how to write a test that recreates the problem, *and* ensures our Python code handles it correctly, by using `pytest` exception assertions.

 We'll then refactor the code to detect that situation and return `None`, writing tests before doing the refactoring.

 # Testing Exceptions